textpattern/textpattern.github.io/brand/user-docs-guide.md

 So this business with inline formatting is tricky, and why the golden rule of thumb is: don’t use inline formatting unless you are documenting [interface strings](#formatting-interface-strings), and the necessary like.

-The sole exception is when emphasizing a word as a part of regular text (e.g. ‘You *really* don’t want to do that.’), But this should rarely be necessary.
+The sole exception is when emphasizing a word as a part of regular text (e.g. 'You *really* don’t want to do that.’), But this should rarely be necessary.

 ### Inline-text styling

-In contrast to simple [inline-text formatting](#inline-text-formatting), Kramdown enables specific styling using its ‘inline attributes list’ (IAL) notation.[^ial]
+In contrast to simple [inline-text formatting](#inline-text-formatting), Kramdown enables specific styling using its 'inline attributes list’ (IAL) notation.[^ial]

 For example we can use the predefined selectors for alert colours (`.success`, `.information`, `.warning`, or `.error`) to style text as: